Proper 16B (OT 21)

 • Solomon paying tribute to God and David’s relationship.

-• Solomon appealing to God’s justice in dealing with righteous and wicked.
+• Solomon appealed to God’s justice in dealing with righteous and wicked.

 • History lesson about Moses.